frdlvn/pater/README.md

 - `src/agent.js`: Minimal LangGraph StateGraph that maps input to `{ title, body }`

 Notes
-- On non-Windows platforms or if notifications are disabled, `electron-windows-notifications` exports no-ops.
+- On platforms where notifications are disabled or unsupported, calls will return an error state.
-- AppUserModelID is set to `com.pater.app` and required for Windows toasts.
+- AppUserModelID is set to `com.pater.app` and enables Windows toast integration.

 Tests
 Basic agent unit test can be added with Vitest (placeholder script configured).